Brandon-Price/to-do/README.md

 # to-do
-A simple to do application to use as an excercise.
+A simple to-do application to use as an excercise.